Vincent Riendeau: Career with Detroit

 For the start of the 1991–92 season, St. Louis opted to go with Joseph as their starting goaltender and prospects Guy Hebert and Pat Jablonski in the backup role.
 On 18 October 1991, Riendeau was traded to Detroit for Rick Zombo.
-Riendeau would make his first appearance for Detroit on 25 October 1991 against the Toronto Maple Leafs, in which he would suffer a knee injury 27 minutes into the game, during a shared shutout with Tim Cheveldae, and sideline him for most of the season.
+Riendeau made his first appearance for Detroit on October 25, 1991 against the Toronto Maple Leafs, in which he suffered a knee injury 27 minutes into the game, during a shared shutout with Tim Cheveldae, and sideline him for most of the season.
 When Riendeau recovered, he went on to backup Cheveldae for the remainder of the season and into the playoffs, where they were eliminated by Chicago in the second round.

 Riendeau continued to support Cheveldae during the 1992–93 season, appearing in 22 regular season games.
 Riendeau did not appear in any playoff games that season, where Detroit was eliminated in the opening round by the Toronto Maple Leafs.